jessechisel126/cs-483-webdev-rails-blog/my-blog/README.txt

 Installation Instructions
 -------------------------

+NOTE: This project can only be run in Linux.

 NOTE: These instructions may be a bit overkill as far as how much is downloaded and installed,
       but it's obviously better to aire on the side of safety and install everything.
       I take no responsibility for the project not running if all instructions aren't followed.